viamrobotics/docs/docs/modular-resources/advanced/mlmodel-design.md

 Vision services, like [an `"mlmodel"` detector](/services/vision/detection/#configure-an-mlmodel-detector) or [classifier](/services/vision/classification/#configure-an-mlmodel-classifier), enable you to identify and classify objects in images with the predictions those deployed models make.

 The two services work closely together, with the vision service relying on the deployed ML model to make inferences.
-If [designing your own ML Model service](/modular-resources/) to add to [the Registry](https://app.viam.com/registry), you must try to make your ML models' shapes match the input and output tensors the vision service expects to work with if you want the two services to coordinate in classification or detection.
+If [designing your own ML Model service](/modular-resources/) to add to [the Registry](https://app.viam.com/registry), you must try to make your ML models' shapes match the input and output tensors the `mlmodel` vision service expects to work with if you want the two services to coordinate in classification or detection.

-To know what to expect, the vision service looks for descriptions of these characteristics in the [metadata](/services/ml/#metadata) of the ML model, as defined in [the Python SDK](https://python.viam.dev/autoapi/viam/gen/service/mlmodel/v1/mlmodel_pb2/index.html#viam.gen.service.mlmodel.v1.mlmodel_pb2.Metadata).
+To know what to expect, the `mlmodel` vision service looks for descriptions of these characteristics in the [metadata](/services/ml/#metadata) of the ML model, as defined in [the Python SDK](https://python.viam.dev/autoapi/viam/gen/service/mlmodel/v1/mlmodel_pb2/index.html#viam.gen.service.mlmodel.v1.mlmodel_pb2.Metadata).
 For an example of this, see [Example Metadata](#example-metadata).

 ## Input tensor: `input_info` in metadata

-For both [classification](/services/vision/classification/) and [detection](/services/vision/detection/) models, the vision service sends an input tensor to the ML Model with the following structure:
+For both [classification](/services/vision/classification/) and [detection](/services/vision/detection/) models, the vision service sends a single input tensor to the ML Model with the following structure:

 - One input tensor called `"image"` with type `uint8` or `float32` and shape `(1, height, width, 3)`, with the last channel, `3` being the RGB bytes of the pixel.
 - If image `height` and `width` are unknown or variable, then `height` and/or `width` `= -1`.
 During inference runtime the image will have a known height and width.